-If no measures are taken to improve management of the water resources in the catchment, there will be shortages for irrigation, other developments and the socio-economic development in the region will be negatively affected and the availability of water to maintain the ecosystems will reduce.
+If no measures are taken to improve management of the water resources in the catchment, there will be shortages for irrigation and other developments and the socio-economic development in the region will be negatively affected.
 People in some villages in the study area are dissatisfied with the quality of the groundwater that is available and are resorting to collecting water from local rivers.
 Water collected is not treated introducing potential health risks, social impacts and also impacts on the natural environment.
-The "no project" option is therefore not considered the best alternative as it does not allow for the desired ability to manage and operate the water resource system, and is likely to result in increased negative social, economic and ecological impacts.
+The "no project" option is therefore considered unsustainable as it does not allow for the desired ability to manage and operate the water resource system, and is likely to result in increased negative social, economic and ecological impacts in the Province.